 Hearnes, Betty Cooper, Speech, 1971, (C3274)

-Address at dedication of new bandstand in Fayette, MO, at Central Methodist College.
+The papers contain an address at the dedication of the new bandstand in Fayette, Missouri, at Central Methodist College.

 Hearnes, Warren E. (1923-2009), Papers, 1950-1972, (C3522)

 9 linear feet; and 17 volumes on microfilm

 Materials determined by Hearnes to be his personal papers while Missouri's governor, 1965-1973.
 The bulk of the collection is correspondence regarding campaigns, legislation, and the Democratic Party.

 602 boxes on 127 rolls of microfilm

 Papers of Democratic governor of Missouri from 1965 to 1972.
 The originals are at the Missouri State Archives in Jefferson City.

 Hyde, Arthur Mastick (1877-1947), Papers, 1913-1954, (C0007)

 20.8 linear feet